M-Ramim/Capstone-Project/README.md

 # Purpose/Problem Statement
-What does your program do?
-What problem/need is it addressing?
+My program allows user to sign in or sign up.
+The problem is the user wants to safely enter their information.
-# Target Audience - Who is this for? (ex: students, gamers, young adults, etc.)
+# Target Audience
+My targeted audience is ClubFinder app users who are trying sign in or sign up.
-# Solution + Limitations - How does your project solve the problem?
+# Solution + Limitations
-# Are there actions your program would do to solve the problem but doesn’t do?
+It lets ClubFinder user to safely sign in or sign up.
+The potential my program has is that when a new user wants to sign up the program recommends them random password for their account.
-Key Features / Key Components - List major parts of your program (what the user can do or see).
+# Key Features / Key Components
+Users have the option to chose wheather if the user wants login or sign up.
-# Technical Challenges + Future Plans - What was hard to figure out?
+# Technical Challenges + Future Plans
-# What do you wish you could add if you had more time or more experience?
-Project Timeline - Briefly explain how you broke this project up across days, weeks, or months.
+How can I make sure that the program can check if the user is already signed up or its a new user.
+Give users random passwords when signing up.
+# Project Timeline
+First day I worte what the program is going to be and how its going to work.
+After that I changed my texts to code each day.
-Tools and Resources Used - Include websites, docs, videos, AI, etc.
+# Tools and Resources Used
+Used Google Docs for planning.